 Along with politics, one of the hardest things for people to agree on is what the temperature of the thermostat should be.
 To keep everybody happy, keep a few warm blankets in the guest room, especially during the colder months.
 If you live in a warmer climate, store a fan in the closet so your guests have the option of increasing the airflow.
 Also, consider switching out the regular light with a ceiling light and fan combo; that way, your guests will be able to control the lighting and temperature with ease.

 Keep Them Informed

-Along with a sleep set, keep your guests easily informed with a notebook on the nightstand that has important information, like the Wi-Fi password, emergency numbers, alarm codes, pool access codes, and the like.
+Along with a sleep set, keep your guests easily informed with a notebook on the nightstand that has important information, like the Wi-Fi password, emergency numbers, alarm codes and pool access codes.
+These little pieces of information will give your guests a stress-free day.
 If you want the option of being more of a hands-off host, include a list of popular restaurants or activities in the area, which will keep your guests entertained when you get too busy.

 Create a Sleep Sanctuary

 Getting a good night’s sleep can be a challenge in a new place, so make it easy for your guests when you provide them with everything they need to sleep soundly and without being disturbed, such as an eye mask and noise-canceling earmuffs for the light sleepers.
 Also, keep a sound machine in the guest room, which will help block out outside noise with soothing sounds of nature.
 Another good idea is to add a few strategically placed nightlights so your guests can avoid bumping into sharp corners in the dark.
 Also. they can benefit building a soothing environment.